git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

         echo "\nInstall entr(1) to run tasks on file change. \n"; \
         echo "See http://entrproject.org/"; fi

 Another would be to break the command into variables and `make` subcommands.
-So, let's try that:
+So:

 {language=makefile, line-numbers=off}
     WATCH_FILES= find . -type f -not -path '*/\.*' | \